GOP prepares to play hard ball with Ketanji Brown Jackson

 But the Judiciary Committee is stocked with GOP senators seen as having presidential ambitions, and they are likely to use the high-profile hearing to grab the spotlight.

-Republicans are defending the hardball tactics arguing that their questions are tied to Jackson’s record, not personal attacks, making them fair game.
+Republicans are defending their hardball tactics, arguing that their questions are tied to Jackson’s record, not personal attacks, making them fair game.

 Those remarks referred to Sen. Josh Hawley (R-Mo.), who has signaled he’ll bring up several cases handled by Jackson that are tied to child porn offenses.